-While the current environment makes it tricky to meet people face to face, or event reach them at the office on the phone, you can build a relationship virtually, via email, connecting on LinkedIn or engaging with them on other social media.
+While the current environment makes it tricky to meet people face to face, or even reach them at the office on the phone, you can build a relationship virtually, via email, connecting on LinkedIn or engaging with them on other social media.

 Take time to get to know individuals, help people out, be responsive – treat working with journalists and influencers like any other business relationship, building trust and mutual respect.
 Then, when they receive your press release….they’ll be more likely to read it.

 The rules around timing of your press release distribution are more fluid than they once were.
 Publishing is a constant and even the daily papers are less tied to their morning news conference than they would have been five years ago.
 There is a constant demand for news and good content.

 But timing is still important.
 As is context.
 Think about what else will be happening in the world of your target media and target audience when you send you story – read the room.
 Whether it’s the time of day, the point in the week or the timing of other events which dominate the news agenda, think what’s best for your story.

 At AMBITIOUS, press release distribution is just one of many tools we use in our media relations and earned media campaigns.
 To find out more, contact our team…